Entanglement growth in the dark intervals of a locally monitored free-fermion chain: Entanglement growth, dark periods and bath disentangling

-\emph{Entanglement growth, dark periods and bath disentangling -- } The emergence of these two time scales in the WTD enables the presence of dark intervals in the monitoring dynamics.
+The emergence of these two time scales in the WTD enables the presence of dark intervals in the monitoring dynamics.
 The jumps that occur during the bunching periods contribute to the initial exponential decay in the WTD (see ~Fig.\ref{fig:oms_ent} (d)), while the jumps following the dark periods are responsible for the long tail.
 An interesting aspect to discern is whether the increase in entanglement can be associated either to the presence of bunching or to the long periods during which the measurement device does not click.